-They are heavier, they pee bigger (although I have seen small sized dogs that are freaks and pee like fire hydrants), they shed more, their nails are bigger, they slobber more and if they get sick, then they could literally puke the size of a small dog out.
+They are heavier, pee more (although I have seen small dogs that pee like freak fire hydrants), shed more, their nails are bigger, drool more, and get sick, then they could literally puke the size of a small dog out.

 This is just basic common sense.

-Don’t live like Oscar The Grouch from Sesame Street.
-Regularly maintain your floors based on what type it is and if possible, follow the manufacturer’s specifications.
-Surface dirt/dust is the leading cause of dulling your floors appearance out.
+Regularly maintain your floors based on what type it is and, if possible, follow the manufacturer’s specifications.
+Surface dirt/dust is the leading cause of dulling your floor’s appearance out.